Department of Labor’s Certificate Program

 General Industry Application Verification Form

 3. Upon verifying that all requirements have been met, the staff at the University of Cincinnati will send your application to OSHA for you at no charge.
-Your certificate will be printed by OSHA DOL and mailed to you by Great Lakes OSHA Education Center at The University of Cincinnati.
+Your certificate will be printed by OSHA DOL and mailed to you by the Great Lakes OSHA Education Center at The University of Cincinnati.